Apfirebolt/Vue_Cocktail_App/README.md

 This shows results of cocktails fetched when search is performed based on the cocktail name.
 The result is displayed in tabular form using vue-tailwind tables.

 ![alt text](./screenshots/cocktail_list.png)

+## Writing tests

+After struggling to configure jest, vitest came to rescue.
+I referred to this video on Youtube https://www.youtube.com/watch?v=iNl6TA29hBM

+I was able to write basis tests for Header and Footer components.